anicholakos/complete_fxos_tutorial/source/episode03.rst

 Episode 3: Working with the WebIDE
 ==================================

-Welcome to Episode 3 of the Firefox OS App Development tutorial.
+Welcome to Episode 3 of the Firefox OS App Development Tutorial.
 This episode is about digging deeper into the Firefox OS WebIDE and learning how to debug Firefox OS Apps.